akasarto/aspnet-mvc5-starter-template/docs/source/troubleshooting.rst

   |

-Your assembly bindings should now pointing to the correct versions and the runtime errors will be fixed.
+Your assembly bindings should now be pointing to the correct versions and the runtime errors will be gone.

 For more details, check the official docs at https://docs.microsoft.com/en-us/dotnet/framework/configure-apps/redirect-assembly-versions.